AlexJReid/blog/content/posts/monoblok/index.md

 +++
 draft = false
 date = 2026-04-21
-title = "Signal conditioning in a messaging broker" description = "monoblok is a small, NATS-compatible broker that does deadband, debounce, dedupe, demux and last-value cache in flight, so subscribers don't have to." slug = "monoblok" tags = ["nats","zig","pub-sub","stream-processing","monoblok","patchbay","greatest-hits"]
+title = "monoblok: signal conditioning in a messaging broker" description = "monoblok is a small, NATS-compatible broker that does deadband, debounce, dedupe, demux and last-value cache in flight, so subscribers don't have to." slug = "monoblok" tags = ["nats","zig","pub-sub","stream-processing","monoblok","patchbay","greatest-hits"]